 “She died in a car accident last night.”

-You look at your co-worker in shock.
+You look at your coworker in shock.
 Robin was a good friend and great to work with.

 “What happened?” you ask.
-The co-worker shrugs and shakes his head.
+The coworker shrugs and shakes his head.

 You ask around the office, but no one seems to have any details about the accident, information about Robin’s family, or the time of the funeral.

 Your ability to concentrate and get things done is negatively affected.
-You are unaware of who else in the office could support you through the loss or mental health resources that could help you through the loss.
+You are unaware of who else in the office could support you or mental health resources that could help you through loss.

 - Denial, disbelief, shock

-- Feel unprepared for the situation
+- Feeling unprepared for the situation

 - An emotional roller coaster with bursts of anxiety along the way